 At the right time in history.
 God knew when the proper time had arrived.
-Even we, humanly speaking, can see many reasons this was the proper time for the virgin to bring forth the Son of God.
-Judaism was bankrupt.
+Even we, humanly speaking, can see many reasons this was the proper time for the virgin to bear the Son of God.
+The Jewish religion was bankrupt.
 Paganism had always been bankrupt.

-The vast extent of the Roman empire, the spread of the Greek language, the growing ease of travel throughout the Roman empire, the extensive dispersion of the Jews throughout the world, called the "diaspora", the many proselytes who had converted from their Gentile pagan religions to the faith of the Jews; all these help us see that this was an ideal time for God to send his only-begotten Son into the world, so "that whosoever believeth in him should not perish, but have everlasting life."
+Many historical events had also led up to this time.
+These included such things as the vast extent of the Roman Empire, the spread of the Greek language and the growing ease of travel throughout the Roman Empire.
+These also included the extensive dispersion of the Jews throughout the world, called the "diaspora" and the many proselytes who had converted from their Gentile pagan religions to the faith of the Jews.
+All these things help us see that this was an ideal time for God to send his only-begotten Son into the world, so "that whosoever believeth in him should not perish, but have everlasting life."
 (John 3:16)

 It was the right time in history.
 In the year that a census was to be made, which was called "taxing" in the King James Version, the Roman emperor Caesar August decreed this should be done.
-The governor of Syria is named to further narrow down when exactly this happened.
+The governor of Syria is named to further narrow down exactly when this happened.
 The Word of God tells us that in the sixth month of the pregnancy of Elisabeth, the mother of John the Baptist, "God sent the angel Gabriel to Nazareth, a town in Galilee, to a virgin pledged to be married to a man named Joseph, a descendant of David.
 The virgin's name was Mary."
 (Luke 1:26-27) Jesus' mother Mary lived in Nazareth.
 But the Savior to be born, a descendant of the great king David, must be born in Bethlehem as Micah foretold.
 Bethlehem was the ancestral home of Mary and her betrothed husband Joseph.
-From Nazareth to Bethlehem was a distance of about 70 to 80 miles, which would take 4 days to a week walking, and Mary was very pregnant.
+From Nazareth to Bethlehem was a distance of about 70 to 80 miles, which would take from four days to as long as a week walking, and Mary was very pregnant.
 Because of Mary's pregnancy, Joseph and Mary would likely have wanted to stay in the town in which they had been living, Nazareth.
-But we read that because of this census which the Roman emperor had commanded, "Joseph also went up from Galilee, out of the city of Nazareth, into Judaea, unto the city of David, which is called Bethlehem; (because he was of the house and lineage of David:) To be taxed with Mary his espoused wife, being great with child." ((Luke 2:4-5 KJV)
+But we read that Joseph obeyed the command of the Roman emperor about this census.

+"Joseph also went up from Galilee, out of the city of Nazareth, into Judaea, unto the city of David, which is called Bethlehem; (because he was of the house and lineage of David:) To be taxed with Mary his espoused wife, being great with child." ((Luke 2:4-5 KJV)

-God saw to it that his only-begotten Son would be born of the virgin Mary in just about the most humble circumstances imaginable.
+God saw to it that his only-begotten Son would be born of the Virgin Mary in just about the most humble circumstances imaginable.
 "And so it was, that, while they were there, the days were accomplished that she should be delivered.
 And she brought forth her firstborn son, and wrapped him in swaddling clothes, and laid him in a manger; because there was no room for them in the inn."
 (Luke 2:6-7 KJV)

 So that the angels could appear to shepherds in the field at night, the time of year and time of day - really night - was right so that angels could come and appear to shepherds in their fields with the brightness of the glory of the Lord.
 All these events also helped the spread of the Gospel after the birth of Jesus.
 We read that when the shepherds "had seen him, they spread the word concerning what had been told them about this child," (Luke 2:17 NIV)